bdelorme/Temperature_TimeSeries_Prediction/README.md

 - numpy for efficient data structures and functions for scientific computing.
 - pandas for data manipulation and data analysis.
 - matplotlib for data visualization.
-- scikit-learn for efficient implementation of machine learning algorithms.
+- scikit-learn for Random Forest implementation.
-- keras with tensorflow backend for RNN architecture.
+- statsmodels for Seasonal Arima implementation.

 ### Architecture